Close

 At the 2023 online assembly, nationwide cohorts, each focusing on a specific creative practice or field of interest, worked on relevant systemic challenges.
 The cohorts brought in upstream and downstream partners such as funders, transport providers, audiences, local authorities and sustainability engineers to work alongside the creative organisations.

-In 2025, our second national assembly will bring together all of the different groups that we work with and consider how they can work on transformational change, for their own organisations or themselves as individual creative practitioners, or contribute to other organisations’ change as we all meet the challenge of the climate emergency.
+In 2025, our second national SPRINGBOARD: Assembly for creative climate action brought together all of the different groups that we work with and considered how they can work on transformational change, for their own organisations or themselves as individual creative practitioners, or contribute to other organisations’ change as we all meeting the challenge of the climate emergency.

 SPRINGBOARD local assemblies for creative climate action